SystemsApproach/ops/arch.rst

 solving the next immediate problem one at a time, all the while creating a large ecosystem of open source components that can be used in different combinations.
-What we are presenting in this book is a retrospective description of the end result, organized into four subsystems to help make sense of it all.
+What we are presenting in this book is a retrospective description of an end result, organized into four subsystems to help make sense of it all.

-There are, in practice, many ah hoc interactions among the four components, and in some cases, there are overlapping concerns that lead to considerable debate.
+There are, in practice, many opportunities for interactions among the four components, and in some cases, there are overlapping concerns that lead to considerable debate.
 For example, it's difficult to draw a crisp line between where resource provisioning ends and lifecycle management begins.
 One could view provisioning as "Step 0" of lifecycle management.
 As an other example, the runtime control and monitoring subsystems are often combined in a single user interface,